flame-engine/flame/doc/README.md

 The latest version can be found on [pub.dev](https://pub.dev/packages/flame/install).

-then run `pub get` and you are ready to start using it!
+then run `flutter pub get` and you are ready to start using it!

 ## Getting started